SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

 ## FAQ:
  Q1: CE compatible?
- A1: CE compatible.
+ A1: CE compatible!
 And some interesting features or things are only made for CE version.(Idw whether it have fully Vanilla Compatible one day)

- Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Ugly", "Why you just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base?", etc.
+ Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Ugly", "Why just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base?", etc.
  A2: I may draw/optimize Textures later... but now I wanna to stretch 114 hours into 514 hours.

- Q3: In CE, EMPGenerator have no ammo, but still need reload?
+ Q3: In CE, EMPGenerator can reload without ammos?
  A3: Yep, the author intentionally made that feature.

+**("Starter Part" Above)
+(If this is the first time you using this mod, you can stop reading at here and just goto play the "Rimworld" now.)**

 ------------------------------------------